 With the volume of deals decreasing at a significant pace, a new set of questions are being asked about the Manhattan real estate market.
-Most of them have to do with the general point of curiosity that has got everyone’s mind in a fix: Will the slowdown in the national housing market reach its way into Manhattan, which has been something of a fortress of good news for the real estate market over the past several years.
+Most of them have to do with the general point of curiosity that has got everyone’s mind in a fix: Will the slowdown in the national housing market reaches its way into Manhattan, which has been something of a fortress of good news for the real estate market over the past several years.

-While the volume of demand is down sharply in most places, it has showed particular strength in the luxury market, which continues to benefit from high foreign demand resulting from the weak dollar.
+While the volume of demand is down sharply in most places, it has shown particular strength in the luxury market, which continues to benefit from high foreign demand resulting from the weak dollar.
 On Friday, the Dow Jones Industrial Average fell over 300 points as oil saw its largest one-day increase in history, and unemployment numbers saw their largest uptick in over a decade.
 This will surely lead to further weakness in the dollar, which in turn will continue to benefit the New York luxury real estate market.

 Furthermore, bonuses are expected to be significantly smaller this year, at least for the bulk of the analysts and other mid-to-high range employees that make up a large swath of potential demand for luxury apartments in the New York real estate market.